cschpc/student-cluster-competition-2024/advertisements/mainos-ainejarjestot.md

-# Join a supercomputing themed Hackathon in November 2024
+# Join a supercomputing Hackathon in November 2024

-Are you a BSc level student studying in Natural Sciences?
+Are you a BSc level student and interested in supercomputing?
-Are you interested in competing in an international supercomputing Hackathon?
+Would you like to learn more and compete in an international Hackathon?

-CSC - The IT Center for Science is putting together a six-person student team for an international Student Cluster competition.
+CSC, the Finnish national supercomputing center, is putting together a six-person student team for an international Student Cluster competition.
 The competition is held in conjunction to the yearly Supercomputing conference and pits a number of student teams against each other in a competitive, but fun, 48-hour hackathon.

 The competition consists of student teams running scientific applications and producing data from them, while managing a cluster computer consisting of a number of high-end computer servers.
 All of this will be done with a team of six undergraduate students, and with the help of two advisors from CSC.
 Additionally, a hardware vendor partner will provide the team training with the competition hardware.

-Through competing, you will gain invaluable experience for your future in e.g. system administration, supercomputer management and application performance tuning.
-Additional GPU programming training can be provided based on the applicants' interests.
+Through competing, you will gain invaluable experience for your future career in parallel computing, working with supercomputers, system administration, application performance tuning *etc.*.

+No previous experience in supercomputing is necessary, basic skills in operating with Linux command line are enough to participate.
+CSC will provide all the necessary training before the competition, together with the hardware vendor.
+Most important is interest in supercomputing and motivation to learn more!

-CSC will provide training before the competition for the applying students.
-Additionally, hotel accommodation will be provided during the hackathon and any incurring costs will be covered for the team members.
+Team meam members will receive a recommendation for study credits for the time spent in the trainings and in the competition.
+A hotel accommodation will be provided during the hackathon and any incurring costs will be covered for the team members.

 If this piques your interest, read more at: https://cscfi.recruitee.com/o/learn-supercomputing-and-compete-in-an-international-hackathon-in-november-2024
 And apply before 31.1.!